SitePen/dgrid/doc/migrating/API-Comparison.md

 Not directly applicable; in `dojox/grid` this applies only to cell definitions where `cellType` is set to `dojox.grid.cells.Select`.

-The editor column plugin does not currently offer support for standard HTML select components; however, similar behavior can be achieved using the `dijit/form/Select` widget as the `editor`, and specifying `options` for the widget within the `editorArgs` property of the column definition object.
+The Editor mixin does not currently offer support for standard HTML select components; however, similar behavior can be achieved using the `dijit/form/Select` widget as the `editor`, and specifying `options` for the widget within the `editorArgs` property of the column definition object.

 ### editable

-In dgrid, cells are uneditable by default, and are made editable by invoking the editor column plugin.
+In dgrid, cells are uneditable by default, and are made editable by including the Editor mixin and specifying an `editor` in each editable column's definition.

 ### draggable